It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more information here on how to do so.

 Narrow down the number of items that will be listed by the module instance.
 Set Max Count to a reasonable amount while you are in the testing stage.

-Step 5 - Design the overall appearance of all items
+Step 5 - Design the overall layout of all items

 Click on the Layout tab.